 Shareholders and other interested parties may contact any member of the Board, as a group or individually, any committee, or the independent directors as a group, by writing to them at ChampionX Corporation, c/o Secretary, 2445 Technology Forest Boulevard, Building 4, 12th Floor, The Woodlands, Texas 77381.
 Our General Counsel and Secretary, an employee, reviews all communications directed to any committee and the Board.
 The chair of the Audit Committee is promptly notified of any substantive communication involving accounting, internal controls, or audit matters.
 The Chairman of the Board is promptly notified of any other significant communication, and any Board-related matters which are addressed to a named director are promptly sent to that director.
-Copies of all communications, junk mail, resumes, and any communication that is overly hostile, threatening, or illegal will not be forwarded to the Board.
+Copies of all communications are available for review by any director.
+Some communications, such as advertisements, business solicitations, junk mail, resumes, and any communication that is overly hostile, threatening, or illegal will not be forwarded to the Board.
 Communications may be made anonymously or confidentially.
 Confidentiality shall be maintained unless disclosure is:

-- · required or advisable in connection with any governmental investigation or report; or - in the interests of ChampionX, consistent with the goals of our Code of Business Conduct & Ethics.
+- required or advisable in connection with any governmental investigation or report; or - in the interests of ChampionX, consistent with the goals of our Code of Business Conduct & Ethics.